percona/everest-doc/docs/release-notes/Percona Everest 0.10.0 (2024-04-30).md

 ## New features and improvements

-[EVEREST-793](https://perconadev.atlassian.net/browse/EVEREST-793) - Starting with Percona Everest 0.10.0, you can upgrade your Percona Everest instance using the CLI (everestctl).
+- [EVEREST-793](https://perconadev.atlassian.net/browse/EVEREST-793) - Starting with Percona Everest 0.10.0, you can upgrade your Percona Everest instance using the CLI (everestctl).

-[EVEREST-396](https://perconadev.atlassian.net/browse/EVEREST-396) Allow monitoring instance connection to skip TLS checks
+- [EVEREST-396](https://perconadev.atlassian.net/browse/EVEREST-396) - You can now add monitoring instances without verifying the TLS certificates.

-[EVEREST-895](https://perconadev.atlassian.net/browse/EVEREST-895) Allow backup storage to skip TLS checks, \(like use of minio with self-signed certs\)
+- [EVEREST-895](https://perconadev.atlassian.net/browse/EVEREST-895) - You can now add backup storages without verifying the TLS certificates.

-[EVEREST-919](https://perconadev.atlassian.net/browse/EVEREST-919) Support backup storages with path-style URL access
+- [EVEREST-964](https://perconadev.atlassian.net/browse/EVEREST-964) - Starting with Percona Everest 0.10.0, we have introduced a new feature called **API rate limiting**.

-[EVEREST-668](https://perconadev.atlassian.net/browse/EVEREST-668) Number Retention copies for backups
+- [EVEREST-919](https://perconadev.atlassian.net/browse/EVEREST-919) - Backup storages are now supported with path-style URL access.

-[EVEREST-819](https://perconadev.atlassian.net/browse/EVEREST-819) \[UI\] Limit number of PG backup schedules to three
+- [EVEREST-668](https://perconadev.atlassian.net/browse/EVEREST-668) - We have introduced Retention copies for backups.
+Retention copies refer to the number of backup instances that should be kept.

-[EVEREST-911](https://perconadev.atlassian.net/browse/EVEREST-911) \[UI\] Add backups info column to main DB view
+- [EVEREST-819](https://perconadev.atlassian.net/browse/EVEREST-819) - Due to the current limitation of PostgreSQL, you can only create up to 3 schedules.
+To avoid confusion, we have added a tooltip to inform about this limitation.

-[EVEREST-912](https://perconadev.atlassian.net/browse/EVEREST-912) \[UI\] Add icon and tooltip to backups column
+- [EVEREST-911](https://perconadev.atlassian.net/browse/EVEREST-911) \[UI\] Add backups info column to main DB view

-[EVEREST-928](https://perconadev.atlassian.net/browse/EVEREST-928) \[UI\] Update all buttons to sentence case
+- [EVEREST-912](https://perconadev.atlassian.net/browse/EVEREST-912) \[UI\] Add icon and tooltip to backups column

-[EVEREST-935](https://perconadev.atlassian.net/browse/EVEREST-935) \[UI\] Enable 'cancel' button in the wizard when the user is editing a step
+- [EVEREST-928](https://perconadev.atlassian.net/browse/EVEREST-928) \[UI\] Update all buttons to sentence case

-[EVEREST-938](https://perconadev.atlassian.net/browse/EVEREST-938) \[UI\] Add storage name to PITR info alert when restoring
+- [EVEREST-935](https://perconadev.atlassian.net/browse/EVEREST-935) \[UI\] Enable 'cancel' button in the wizard when the user is editing a step

-[EVEREST-946](https://perconadev.atlassian.net/browse/EVEREST-946) \[UI\] Add retention copies to 'create backup schedule' dialog
+- [EVEREST-938](https://perconadev.atlassian.net/browse/EVEREST-938) \[UI\] Add storage name to PITR info alert when restoring

-[EVEREST-962](https://perconadev.atlassian.net/browse/EVEREST-962) Bucket name sanitation HD-23050
+- [EVEREST-946](https://perconadev.atlassian.net/browse/EVEREST-946) \[UI\] Add retention copies to 'create backup schedule' dialog

-[EVEREST-964](https://perconadev.atlassian.net/browse/EVEREST-964) Add API rate limiting
+- [EVEREST-962](https://perconadev.atlassian.net/browse/EVEREST-962) Bucket name sanitation HD-23050

 ## Bugs fixed